 - A smaller car, but still good for at least four people

-- Something simple with clean design inside and out
+- Simple with clean design inside and out

 - Something unique; stands on its own

 Well – my car is wrecked and I need something quickly.
 There’s no time to order something, I need to pick something off a lot.
 That’s tough for me because I really like a stick shift, not because I’m good at it or better than a top flight automatic.
 I simply enjoy it and that’s what driving a car should be all about – or go get a Corolla and call it a day.

 - A simple driver oriented experience.
 I need a stick shift.

 - Good safety and would prefer 4 wheel drive.
 4 doors is not a huge priority like it was before because my son is now big enough to ride in the front seat.

 - An interior that has no silver or reflective chrome of any kind.

 - I would like a more fuel efficient car – greater than 27MPG would be great for my average (I drive mostly highway).